-"Top tier festivals receive so many submissions today that the odds have become lottery-like."
+"Top tier festivals receive so many submissions that the odds of getting in have become lottery-like."

 Yes, festivals are a good money maker for some but is it worth it for most filmmakers?